 Your bedroom linens are a defining part of how your room feels when you go to relax at night.
 If you’ve been looking at the same comforter for years — the one with holes, fraying ends and such — it’s probably time to consider a replacement.
 So why not invest in new bedding?

 Look at different prints, designs, and styles that fit your personality or that of you and your spouse.
 It’s easy to find a cover that’s affordable and comfortable; then you can get matching sheets and shams.
+(Sleep soundly in your new bedding with these 17 tips to create the ideal sleeping environment.)

 3. Update the Windows for Your Bedroom Remodel